SpikeHD/AmazonMonitor/README.md

 If you're the efficient type, setting this to `true` will make sure that the links in stock/price notifications will bring you to a page that will automatically add the item to your cart.

+## custom_chromium_exec

+If you are on a platform that does not properly install Chromium when running `npm install`, you can install Chromium manually, and then set that path here.
+Most users can just leave this blank

 ## debug_enabled

 If set to `true`, the console window will spit out all kinds of information related to what it's doing, in order to give you a better understanding of what's going on in case you're having trouble.